 Frothing the Milk

-Most people find this to be the hardest step when making chai.
-You don't have to have a fancy espresso machine to whip up frothy milk.
+Most people find this to be the hardest step when making a homemade chai latte.
+You don't have to have a fancy espresso machine or a milk frother to whip up frothy milk.
 You can create the creamy texture simply by whisking or blending.
 Whisking works best for dairy based milks while blending is best for soy, coconut, and nut based milks.

 Start by heating the milk on medium to high heat.
 Use a hand mixer or a metal whisk to vigorously beat the milk.
 It should take just a few minutes to have frothy milk.